daniel5151/clicky/README.md

 cargo build --release
 ```

+#### Common Build Errors

-When building on Linux, you may encounter some build-script / linker errors related to missing `xkbcommon` and `wayland` libraries.
+- (Linux) You may encounter some build-script / linker errors related to missing `xkbcommon` and `wayland` libraries.
 On Debian/Ubuntu, you can install them via `apt install libxkbcommon-dev libwayland-dev`.

 ### Building a test firmware

 While the end-goal is to boot into Rockbox, iPodLinux, and Apple's RetailOS, `clicky` isn't quite there yet.

-At the time of writing, `clicky` is (slowly but surely!) implementing the devices / features necessary to run `ipodloader2`, a third-party bootloader for the iPod.
-It is already capable of executing the original `ipodloader`.

 I've included the source of `ipodloader` and `ipodloader2` in-tree under `./resources/`, and fixed-up their makefiles / sources to compile under more recent gcc toolchains (namely: `gcc-arm-none-eabi`).
 Additionally, I've tweaked some compiler flags to disable optimizations + enable debug symbols, which should make debugging a lot easier.